Unresolved Accessibility Issues?

 Accessible parking on campus is available to those with the appropriate parking permits, which must be prominently displayed at all times.
 State motor vehicle departments issue disabled permits, which must be used in conjunction with a Mason parking permit.
 Park in an appropriate disabled space and lot based on permit type.

 Ergonomics at Mason Environmental Health and Safety provides Mason employees with ergonomic self-assessment tools and professional ergonomic assessments at no cost to the employee.

 Additional Resources and Information

-This site provides information to assist planners, managers, operators and building owners in making temporary events accessible to people with disabilities.
+The ADA National Network provides a planning guide with information to assist planners, managers, operators and building owners in making temporary events accessible to people with disabilities.

 The EEOC offers technical assistance on the ADA and employment, including information about the rights of the disabled.
 The law forbids discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.

-Section 504 of the Act is designed to protect the rights of individuals with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
-Mason has also established a 504 policy.
+Section 504 of the Rehabilitation Act is designed to protect the rights of individuals with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education.

 Section 508 was enacted to eliminate barriers in information technology, to make new opportunities for people with disabilities available, and to encourage development of technologies to will help achieve these goals.

 The U.S. Access Board is a federal agency that promotes equality for people with disabilities through accessible design and the development of accessibility guidelines and standards for the built environment, transportation, communication, medical diagnostic equipment, and information technology.
 The Access Board site contains ADA Accessibility Standards and Guides to the Standards.